top of page

 Curator

-As a curator, Vera Gailis develops exhibitions and cultural projects that
+As a curator, Vera Gailis develops exhibitions and cultural projects as part of her research-based practice.

 Press